What's the recovery like for Laser Hair Removal?

 When to call your provider

-• Blistering or burns that don't resolve within 48–72 hours
+• Blistering or burns that do not resolve within 48–72 hours

-• Unusual skin darkening or hyperpigmentation in treated areas
+• Unusual darkening or hyperpigmentation in treated areas

 • Excessive swelling or pain beyond normal post-treatment soreness